shawngraham/hist3812a/README.md

 3. In class presentation of what your group has accomplished.

 ### Code of Conduct
 It took the intervention of several rather important people at this University to allow us to use/play Minecraft for this course.
-We are therefore 'in view' in a way other classes are not.
+We are 'in view' in a way other classes are not.
 Therefore, decorum, civility, and decency need to be observed at all times in this class.
 Our in-world spaces are still part of this classroom and I expect the same standard of behaviour.

 Students should note this [university policy, especially item VII](http://carleton.ca/secretariat/wp-content/uploads/Student-Rights-Responsibilities-Policy.pdf)